 Putting it All Together

-The final step of creating the best therapist website design strategy is to create what’s called a site map.
+The final step of creating the best therapy website strategy is to create what’s called a site map.
 A site map is simply a basic layout of the pages that your website will contain.

 As you can see in the above example, this is a very simple layout of how a client’s site will be built.
 To the right of the column “permalink”, we highly suggest that you create a new column titled “Keywords.”
 In this column, you can insert 1 main keyword for each page, as well as keywords that fall underneath that category.